pyroib/Website-TeamManCave-FIFA-Competition/README.md

 # TeamManCave FIFA 18-19 Competition

 The facebook group TeamManCave by MCD productions hosted a season long FIFA competition where playeres were randomly drawn teams to play in a 38 game, 308 week FIFA competition.
-These games were played weekly and online against other cometitors.
-The site logged games played and fixctures list aswell as a points table.
+These games were played weekly and online against other competitors.
+The site logged games played, results, the fixtures list a points table and an administration section.

 ## Getting Started